Recreation announcements and property closures

 Lake Apopka North Shore – Lust Road

-Contract work on Lust Road will start June 23 and is estimated to be completed the end of July.
-During this time, the Lust Road pedestrian gate, Lust Road, and the Conrad Road gate will be closed Mondays–Thursdays to pedestrian and bicycle access.
-The Lake Apopka Wildlife Drive is open on its normal schedule (Fridays, Saturdays, Sundays and federal holidays).
-The Lake Apopka Loop Trail is not affected by the work.
+Contract work to install slope stabilizing material on Lust Road has been extended through the end of August.
+The Lust Road pedestrian gate, Lust Road and the Conrad Road gate will be closed to pedestrian and bicycle access Mondays–Fridays in August.
+The Lake Apopka Wildlife Drive will be closed on the following Fridays for material installation: Aug.
+8, 15 and 22.
+The Drive will be open on Saturdays and Sundays during this time.
+The Lake Apopka Loop Trail is not affected by this work.

 Lochloosa Wildlife Conservation Area